-Apple decided to put hardware barometer into iDevices.
-You can find it within these iDevices:
+Apple decided to put hardware barometer into iOS devices.
+You can find it within these iOS devices:

 - iPhone 6 or later

 - iPad Pro (both 12.9-inch and 7.9-inch) or later

 - iPad Air 2

 Note: no iPod touch features barometer hardware.
 The same applies to iPhone SE.